Peter David: Early life

 David lived in Bloomfield, New Jersey, in a small house at 11 Albert Terrace, and attended Demarest Elementary School.
 His family later moved to Verona, New Jersey, where he spent his adolescence.
 By the time he entered his teens, he had lost interest in comic books, feeling he had outgrown them.
-David's best friend in junior high and first year in high school, Keith, was gay, and David has described how both of them were targets of ostracism and harassment from homophobes.
+David's best friend in junior high and first year in high school, Keith, was gay, and David described how both of them were targets of ostracism and harassment from homophobes.
 Although his family eventually moved to Pennsylvania, his experiences in Verona soured him on that town and shaped his liberal sociopolitical positions regarding LGBT issues.
-He later made Verona the home location of villain Morgan le Fay in his novel Knight Life, and has often discussed his progressive views on LGBT issues in his column and on his blog.
+He later made Verona the home location of villain Morgan le Fay in his novel Knight Life, and often discussed his progressive views on LGBT issues in his column and on his blog.

 David's interest in comics was rekindled when he saw a copy of Superman vs. Muhammad Ali (1978) while passing a newsstand, and later, X-Men #95 (October 1975), and discovered in that latter book the "All-New, All-Different" team that had first appeared in Giant-Size X-Men #1 (May 1975).
 These two books were the first comics he had purchased in years.

 A seminal moment in the course of his aspirations occurred when he met writer Stephen King at a book signing, and told him that he was an aspiring writer.
-King signed David's copy of Danse Macabre with the inscription, "Good luck with your writing career.", which David now inscribes himself onto books presented to him by fans who tell him the same thing.
-Other authors that David cites as influences include Harlan Ellison, Arthur Conan Doyle, Robert B. Parker, Neil Gaiman, Terry Pratchett, Robert Crais and Edgar Rice Burroughs.
-Specific books he has mentioned as favorites include To Kill a Mockingbird, Tarzan of the Apes, The Princess Bride, The Essential Ellison, A Confederacy of Dunces, Adams Versus Jefferson, and Don Quixote.
-David has singled out Ellison in particular as a writer whom he has tried to emulate.
+King signed David's copy of Danse Macabre with the inscription, "Good luck with your writing career", which David in turn inscribed onto books presented to him by fans who told him the same thing.
+Other authors that David cited as influences included Harlan Ellison, Arthur Conan Doyle, Robert B. Parker, Neil Gaiman, Terry Pratchett, Robert Crais, and Edgar Rice Burroughs.
+Specific books he mentioned as favorites included To Kill a Mockingbird, Tarzan of the Apes, The Princess Bride, The Essential Ellison, A Confederacy of Dunces, Adams Versus Jefferson, and Don Quixote.
+David singled out Ellison in particular as a writer whom he tried to emulate.

 David attended New York University, where he graduated with a Bachelor of Arts degree in journalism.